walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the button to add Hyper-V hosts.](images/Exercise1/appliance-config-7.png)

-14. A table shows the SmartHotelHost, with status 'green'.
-Select **Validate** again, and check the status stays green.
+14. Below, a table shows the SmartHotelHost, with status 'green'.
+Select **Validate** again, and check that the status stays green.
 Then select **Save and start discovery**.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the Hyper-V host has been added, with the 'Save and start discovery' button enabled.](images/Exercise1/appliance-config-8.png)

-15. A message 'Initiating discovery and configuring appliance' is shown.
+15. A message **Initiating discovery and configuring appliance** will appear.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing a progress ticker labelled 'Creating site ant initiating discovery'.](images/Exercise1/appliance-config-9a.png)

-16. **Wait** for the Azure Migrate status to show 'Created Site and initiating discovery'.
+16. Wait for the Azure Migrate status to show **Initiated discovery and completed appliance configuration**.
 This will take several minutes.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing a green check mark labelled 'Created Site and initiating discovery'.](images/Exercise1/appliance-config-9b.png)